 - Demonstrate College readiness in one of the following ways:

 a.
 Take the Accuplacer test for writing, reading, and math.

 b.
 Provide a copy of your SAT test scores.

 Academic Program Admission Information

 Delaware Tech is an open access college, but students must demonstrate academic readiness for college courses, satisfy course pre-requisites, and additionally be selected for admission into some academic programs that have limited seats and specific program admission criteria and requirements.
-Selection for admission is not guaranteed into these programs, which currently include Nursing, Allied Health, and several others such as Airframe Maintenance.
+Selection for admission is not guaranteed into these programs, which currently include Nursing, Allied Health, and several others such as Aviation Maintenance.

 The academic programs with specific admission criteria, requirements and limited seats offer admission to qualified students through either a Competitive Process or a Wait List Process.

 In the Competitive Process, qualified students are ranked on the basis of their performance in meeting admission criteria and completing admission requirements.
 Performance measures may include but not be limited to grades, course pass attempts, scores on national and college specific examinations, etc. Ranking is conducted each time program admission is open so a student’s chances of admission change in relationship to the performance of other student applicants.
 In this process, program admission is not guaranteed to any student.

 In the Wait List Process, qualified students are placed on a wait list for program admission after they meet all admission criteria and requirements at the minimal prescribed level.
 In this process, all qualified students who meet the admission criteria and requirements are eventually offered a seat in the program.

 Additional typical requirements for program admission and for employment include the following: satisfactory criminal background check, possession of a valid social security number and legal status to work, satisfactory physical examination, the ability to perform physical tasks, negative drug testing, and no record of abuse.